Junior Reserve Officer Training Corps (JROTC)

 Information regarding each of the four military JROTC programs, including procedures for requesting establishment of a JROTC unit or a NDCC unit, can be found on the military service JROTC web sites:

-There are 81 JROTC units and 5 NDCC units in Mississippi, with 2 more Marine Corps NDCC units in the process of forming up.
-For unit contact information for the 50 Army JROTC units and 3 NDCC units, 17 Air Force JROTC units, 11 Navy JROTC units and 1 NDCC unit, and 3 Marine Corps JROTC units and 1 NDCC unit in Mississippi, click on the appropriate link.
+There are 81 JROTC units and 6 NDCC units in Mississippi.
+For unit contact information for the 50 Army JROTC units and 2 NDCC units, 17 Air Force JROTC units, 11 Navy JROTC units and 1 NDCC unit, and 3 Marine Corps JROTC units and 3 NDCC unit in Mississippi, click on the appropriate link.